 - Drive innovation by ensuring coordination among research bodies

 - Coordinate with device manufacturers to increase scale of production

 - Drive towards lower acquisition costs by enabling scale and ensuring wide participation of players

-Hence, it is imperative for the gem & jewellery industry to keep abreast about the knowledge & information on synthetic diamonds, its detection through various technologies available.
-Based on this objective, GJEPC in association with Bharat Diamond Bourse (BDB) is organizing Diamond Detection Expo & Symposium (DDES 2015) from 15th - 16th Dec 2015, thus creating an opportunity for companies providing synthetic diamond detection machines & equipment along with leading laboratories and service providers to interact with trade members to impart knowledge on various techniques to detect synthetic diamonds.
+Hence, it is imperative for the gem & jewellery industry to keep abreast about the knowledge & information on synthetic diamonds, its detection through various technologies available, based on which objective, GJEPC in association with Bharat Diamond Bourse (BDB) had organized Diamond Detection Expo & Symposium (DDES 2015) in Mumbai

-An exhibition and concurrent seminar sessions on detection of synthetic diamonds, wherein the participation is by invitation.
+Format : Exhibition cum Concurrent seminar sessions on detection of synthetic diamonds.
 Exhibitors will be provided with built up booth for display of their products / services.

-The expo timings will be from 10:00 am - 6:00 pm.
-The entry will be free to all trade members dealing in diamonds & diamond jewellery.
-Entry to seminars will be through pre-registration.
+Visitors : Free entry to all trade members dealing in diamonds & diamond jewellery manufacturing.
+Entry to seminars will be through registration